plippe/blog/_posts/2019-07-01-monitoring-aws-ip-availability.md

 The metric should either be the amount of available IPs, or the percentage of remaining ones.

 When this metric is below an acceptable threshold, the alarm should message the SNS topic.
-This will draw attention to the subnet to add another, or replace it by a larger one.
+This will draw attention to the subnet to add another or replace it by a larger one.

 Adding alarms for every subnet is quite a repetitive task.
 Using the CLI, or building a small application can make the process less of a chore.
 Something for the next post … maybe.